MarkSFrancis/DocsGenerator/README.md

 # DocsGenerator
-A documentation generator, using DocFX with custom styles and templating
+A custom DocFX template, with samples

-## To Use
+## To Build the Sample

 1. Clone or fork the repository

+1. Open `DocsGenerator/SampleProject.sln` in Visual Studio

-1. Build the DocsGenerator project using Visual Studio
+1. Build the solution

-1. A new folder called "_site" will be generated.
+1. A new folder in `DocsGenerator` called `SampleProject.Site` will be generated

-1. Open that folder with a server that can serve static files (such as http-server), and you can see the generated documentation site
+1. Open that folder with a server that can serve static files (such as http-server), and you will be able to browse generated documentation site

+## Configuration

+The sample project's build is configured by a dependency on `docfx.console`, and a reference to the `Templates/Clean` folder.
+To change this to run your own builds, add `docfx.console` to your solution, and edit the `templates` section in `docfx.json` to use the `Templates/Clean` (you'll need to edit the relative path according to where the `Templates/Clean` folder is to your docfx.json file)